4XDigital/four-x-integration-samples/README.md

 ## 📋 Quick Start Guide

+### ⚙️ Prerequisites

+Before you begin, ensure you have:

+- An invitation to the 4X Developer Portal

 ### 1. Accept Invitation to Developer Portal

 You’ll receive an email invitation from 4X to access the [4X Developer Portal](https://api.4xdigital.ai).